Skip to content

 },

 • Hook handlers take (event, ctx).
-The event shape depends on the hook name; see the Hooks reference.
+The event shape depends on the hook name; see the Hooks guide.

-• Route handlers take (routeCtx, ctx) — two arguments. routeCtx has { input, request, requestMeta }; ctx is the same PluginContext you get in hooks.
-Routes are reachable at /_emdash/api/plugins/<plugin-id>/<route-name>.
+• Route handlers take (routeCtx, ctx) — two arguments. routeCtx is { input, request, requestMeta? }; ctx is the same PluginContext.
+Routes are reachable at /_emdash/api/plugins/<slug>/<route-name>.

-• ctx.storage.events works because events was declared on the descriptor.
-Accessing an undeclared collection throws.
+• ctx.storage.events works because events is declared in the manifest.

-• ctx.kv is always available — a per-plugin key-value store with get, set, delete, and list(prefix).
+• ctx.kv is always available — a per-plugin key-value store with get, set, delete, list(prefix).

-In your site’s astro.config.mjs, import the descriptor factory and pass it into the EmDash integration.
+In the site’s astro.config.mjs, import the plugin’s default export and pass it in.
 Sandboxed plugins go in sandboxed: []; in-process plugins go in plugins: [].
-A standard-format plugin works in both — start with sandboxed.
+A sandboxed plugin works in both.
+The example below uses sandboxed::

 astro.config.mjs